BhaweshThapa/heybhawesh/README.md

 # heybhawesh
-My Blog Site made in WordPress using custom themes and plugins.
+My blog site made in WordPress using custom themes and plugins.